vitalishapovalov/Log/packages/log/README.md

 <img src="https://raw.githubusercontent.com/vitalishapovalov/js-utilities/master/packages/log/docs/5.png" alt="console output" width="350" />

-Also, it but be used as decorator, but without `@Log` syntax:
+Also, it can be used as a decorator, but without the `@Log` syntax:

 ```typescript
 import { Log } from "@js-utilities/log";